abbaspour/auth0-auth-js/packages/auth-sdk/EXAMPLES.md

 Keep in mind that, any `authorizationParams` property specified when calling `buildLinkUserUrl`, will override the same, statically configured, `authorizationParams` property on `AuthClient`.

 ## Building Unlink User URL

 The SDK provides a method to build the Unlink User URL, which can be used to redirect the user to to unlink a user account at Auth0.
 Typically, you will want to ensure that the `authorizationParams.redirect_uri` is set to the URL that the user will be redirected back to after unlinking the user.
 This URL should be registered in the Auth0 dashboard as a valid callback URL.
-This can either be done globally, when creating an instance of `AuthClient`, or when calling `buildUnlinkUserUrl`.
+This can either be done globally, when creating an instance of `AuthClient`:
 ```ts
 const authClient = new AuthClient({
   authorizationParams: {